SowpatiLab/ribbit/README.md

 <h1 align=left style="font-size: 38px; padding-left: 10px; padding-bottom: 0px">ribbit</h1>

 <!-- <p style="font-size: 16px"> -->
-Ribbit is a software tool to identify tandem repeat (TR) regions of variable motif sizes in DNA sequences.
-Tandem repeats in DNA are sequences with a two or more near exact copies of a motif occuring contigously.
-Ribbit is designed with a focus on improving motif decomposition, and resolving complex structures in TR sequences.
-Ribbit can resolve a DNA sequence for TRs of motif size upto 100 bp.
+Ribbit identifies tandem repeat (TR) regions of variable motif sizes in DNA sequences.
+Tandem repeats are DNA segments consisting of two or more nearly identical copies of a motif occurring contiguously.
+Ribbit is designed to improve motif decomposition and resolve complex repeat structures, accurately detecting TRs with motif sizes up to 100 bp.

 The algorithm converts DNA sequences to 2-bit format and uses basic bit operations to deliniate potential repetitive stretches of a certain periodicity.
 The DNA sequence of a potential repetitive stretch is decomposed to identify a representative motif of identified peridicity.
 There are two different approaches to identifying the representative motif depending the on the peridicity.
 The sequence in the potential stretch is aligned with the perfect repeat of the identified representative motif to calculate the purity of the repeat.
 The potential sequence is either trimmed or dropped based on the user desired purity and minimum repeat length thresholds.
 A given sequence is idependently processed for potential repeats of all user-desired motif sizes.
 The results from each idependent search are merged and compared to resolve for nested/overlapping interpretations of a sequence as repetitive sequence of different periodicities.
 Overlapping tandem repeat interpretations of different motif sizes are retained/dropped based on preference for more pure stretches.